 I got student loans for my first two university degrees, and paid them off within three years of graduating.
 So did my husband (part of the reason we’re happily married is that we’re financially compatible – we’re both savers, not spenders!).
 Paying off your student loan debt isn’t as hard as you think – if you’re clever with your money.

-If getting a student loan isn’t your number one way to get money for school, read 5 Reasons to Get a Student Loan If You Can’t Afford College.
+If getting a student loan isn’t your number one way to get money for school, read Best Jobs for Introverts and Quiet People.

 Are you trying to keep up with your friends’ purchases, entertainment, and activities?
 For instance, are you buying an iPhone or big screen TV because you really need one, or because your friend is bragging about hers?
 Do you spend more money in restaurants everyday because of what your friends or coworkers might think if you brown-bagged it?

 The sooner you recognize the difference between peer pressure and your authentic self, the sooner you’ll achieve your financial goals.
 If you want to get money for school, you need to surround yourself with fellow students who also want to get money for college or university.
 Ditch the friends who encourage you to spend money.